 Popular Skills for Assistant Office Manager

-Assistant Office Managers report using a large range of skills on the job.
-Most notably, skills in People Management, Accounting, Accounts Payable, and Human Resources are correlated to pay that is above average, with boosts between 3 percent and 15 percent.
+Assistant Office Managers seem to exploit a large range of skills on the job.
+Most notably, skills in People Management, Accounting, Accounts Payable, and Human Resources are correlated to pay that is above average.
 Those listing Customer Relations as a skill should be prepared for drastically lower pay.
 Office Administration and Data Entry also typically command lower compensation.
-For most people, competency in Billing indicates knowledge of Accounts Receivable.
+Most people skilled in Billing are similarly competent in Accounts Receivable.

 Pay by Experience Level for Assistant Office Manager